32bitx64bit/OpenInfer-Studio/README.md

   `downloads/partial/` resume automatically.
 - **GPU unused** — Settings → Hardware for the detected backend, then install a matching runtime (Vulkan / CUDA / HIP / Metal).
+- **Quantize job paused or interrupted** — Dynamic jobs resume from the last checkpoint.
+Classic `llama-quantize` restarts that tool.

 ## Known limitations